vigour-io/brisky/README.md

 Good practice entails not rendering something that isn't needed for the user.
 Brisky facilitates this by giving you the `test` field.

-Here we only render `donaldsSecretPalace` if the username is `Donald`
+Here we only render `donaldsSecretBunker` if the username is `Donald`

 ```js
 const render = require('brisky/render')